macen648/Example-Discord-Bot/README.md

 # Example-Discord-Bot
-A example of a Discord.js bot using dchandler.js
+A simple example of a [Discord.js](https://discord.js.org/#/) bot using [DCHandler.js](https://www.npmjs.com/package/dchandler.js)!

 ## To Get started
+Lets get started!

-Clone or download this repo to a folder.
+First clone or download this repo to a folder.

 ### Bot token
 Next get a bot token from [Discord Developer Portal](https://discord.com/developers/applications/).

-Create a new Application, then add a bot.
+Create a new Application, add a bot.

 Then copy the token from the added bot.